 Who You Can Sue After a Car Accident

-The Other or At-Fault Driver
+The At-Fault Driver

-This is the most common scenario.
-If their negligence caused the crash (speeding, distracted driving, drunk driving – the list goes on), they’re your most likely party to sue after a car accident.
 Don’t underestimate the impact of even a “minor” accident.
-Injuries can linger, and medical bills can skyrocket, making it critical to get checked out by a doctor immediately to protect your health and your legal case.
+Injuries can linger, and medical bills can skyrocket.
+It is critical to see a doctor immediately after a car crash to protect your health and your legal case.

 The Owner of the Vehicle

-If the at-fault driver was working at the time of the crash, their employer may be liable, particularly in complex rideshare accidents.
-Rideshare accidents often involve multiple insurance policies.
-If the rideshare driver is at fault, their personal insurance may not apply; the rideshare company’s insurance likely will (but they vary between companies and states).
-If another driver is at fault, their insurance is primary; then the rideshare company’s uninsured/underinsured coverage may apply (also typically up to $1 million).
+This particularly applies to rideshare accidents, which often involve multiple insurance policies.
+If the rideshare driver is at fault, their personal insurance may not apply.
+Whether the rideshare company’s insurance applies will vary by company and state.
 Rideshare drivers are usually independent contractors, limiting direct company liability.

 A Car or Car Part Manufacturer